UniqueNetwork/unique-docs/source/jsapi.rst

 **Description**

+This ERC-721 compatibility method is not yet implemented.

 Same as Transfer with extra parameter: Data, an array of bytes.
 Data will be emitted in an event.

 **Permissions**